FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 Alright then, sounds nice.
 So I was installing it, wiring it up and installed the app on my phone.
 And there it really was!
 The app found the shelly.

 But how to add it to my network when you have a MAC filter?
 I needed the MAC from the shelly BEFORE adding it to my network.
 What I did was: Switching off the MAC filter, adding the device, then switching on the MAC filter again.
 What I did not know is that the name of the mac includes the MAC address!
+So the name of the shelly is something like `Shelly-12-AB-34-CD...` you get the idea.

-(In the meantime I have A LOT of shellies working and this info saved me a lot of time).
+(In the meantime I have A LOT of Shellys working and this info saved me a lot of time).

 So once added in the app I could control the light with the Shelly App.
 That was working.